albertattard/java-boot-camp/02 - Data Types.md

 }
 ```

-The `String` type has a method called `length()`, which returns the number of bytes (not necessary letters) the string requires to store our string in memory.
+The [`String` type has a method called `length()`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/lang/String.html#length()), which returns the number of bytes (not necessary the number of letters as some of these may be more than one byte long) the string requires to store our string in memory.
 The above program prints.

 ```bash
 The string 'Hello 🌎' is 8 bytes (not necessary letters) long